bentoml/BentoML/docs/source/concepts.rst

     bentoml serve $saved_path

 The REST API request format is determined by each API's input type and input config.
-More details can be found in the :ref:`BentoML API InputAdapters References <bentoml-api-handlers-label>`.
+More details can be found in the :ref:`BentoML API InputAdapters References <bentoml-api-adapters-label>`.

 For running production API server, make sure to run ``bentoml serve-gunicorn`` command instead, or use Docker container for deployment.